|

 Volume/Folder Custom Icon

-Adding a custom icon to a volume or folder in MacImage was found to be too difficult by many users.
+We found that adding a custom icon to a volume or folder in MacImage was too difficult for many users.
 As a matter of fact, one easily forgets one of the many steps.

 Therefore, we added this special option.
-WinComposer produces the icon data in a special file, which is recognized by MacImage, which does the rest.
+WinComposer produces the icon data in a special file, which is recognized by MacImage because of the *.bin extension.
+MacImage does the rest.

 This option is highly recommended to produce custom icons.